 View the rare disease heroes created by Uncommon Strength supporters from around the world.

+aHUS. gMG.
 HPP.
-LAL-D. aHUS.
-PNH.
-All four are ultra-rare diseases that can challenge your inner strength and that of your family and friends.
-These four are so rare, impacting fewer than 20 people per million, that they may be misdiagnosed as other more common diseases.1 With your help, we can unite to spread awareness.
+LAL-D. PNH.
+All five are rare diseases that can challenge your inner strength and that of your family and friends.
+These five are so rare that they may be misdiagnosed as other more common diseases.
+With your help, we can unite to spread awareness.

-A genetic metabolic disease in which bone-building calcium and phosphate cannot mineralize properly, causing problems in the bones, brain, muscles, joints, lungs, and kidneys.2-5
+A genetic metabolic disease in which bone-building calcium and phosphate cannot mineralize properly, causing problems in the bones, brain, muscles, joints, lungs, and kidneys.7-10

-A genetic disease that causes a build up of fatty material in vital organs such as the liver, spleen, and intestine, as well as the walls of blood vessels and other tissues.6-9
+A genetic disease that causes a build up of fatty material in vital organs such as the liver, spleen, and intestine, as well as the walls of blood vessels and other tissues.11-14

-A serious disease that destroys the body’s red blood cells, leading to blood clots, kidney damage, fatigue, and lung problems.16-25
+A serious disease that destroys the body’s red blood cells, leading to blood clots, kidney damage, fatigue, and lung problems.15-24

-Learn more about the organizations allied with the rare disease community and raising awareness of rare diseases like HPP, LAL-D, aHUS, and PNH, as well as how you can help the cause.
+Learn more about the organizations allied with the rare disease community and raising awareness of rare diseases like aHUS, gMG, HPP, LAL-D, and PNH, as well as how you can help the cause.